mohan-gupta/A-Fine-windy-Day/README.md

 ### Homoscedestic Test
 <img src="https://github.com/Mohan-Gupta/A-Fine-windy-Day/blob/main/Plots/Homoscedestic.png"><br>
 <b>All the models gave similar performance for the test set, where as for Random Forest on train set, had some noise
-towards the end.</b>
+towards the end.</b><br>

 #### However, Catboost was not hypertuned for the given data it gave similar performance as hypertuned XGBoost.

-<b> In the Notebooks you can find the code and detailed explanation of this project.</b>
+In the Notebooks you can find the code and detailed explanation of this project.